Theanine Content in Green Tea

 Put another way, tea that tastes sweet, fresh and savory will most likely be theanine-rich.

-The authors observations are confirmed by numerous Chinese studies, which have found that young tea buds contain the highest concentration, implying that high quality white and green tea contains more theanine compared to black tea.
+The authors observations are confirmed by numerous Chinese studies, which have found that young tea buds contain the highest concentrations, implying that high quality white and green tea contains more theanine than black tea.

-Black tea and green tea both contain significant level of caffeine, but green tea is usually perceived to be less stimulating, which could be partly explained by the presence of theanine.
+Black tea and green tea both contain significant levels of caffeine, but green tea is usually perceived to be less stimulating, which could be partly explained by the presence of theanine.

 The paper singles out Dragon Well tea as the "highest quality Chinese tea" and says it contains "higher levels of theanine".